Northeast Philadelphia Chapter 13 Bankruptcy Lawyer

 Lawyer for Chapter 13 Bankruptcy in Northeast Philadelphia

 The biggest difference between Chapter 7 and Chapter 13 is that, under Chapter 13, you are allowed to make up for the arrears you have accumulated in a secured asset over a five year payment period.
-For example, if you haven’t paid your mortgage in a year, and the bank has stopped taking payments and moved for foreclosure because you owe $30,000.00 in arrears, Chapter 13 may be your best - possibly only - shot at saving your house.
+For example, if you have not paid your mortgage in a year, and the bank has stopped taking payments and moved for foreclosure because you owe $30,000.00 in arrears, Chapter 13 may be your best - possibly only - shot at saving your house.
 Upon filing of the bankruptcy, an automatic stay goes into effect which protects you against all creditor actions, including a foreclosure and Sheriff’s sale, if you act in time.

-However, saving a house that is in arrears is generally very expensive, and few people are prepared to resume the financial responsibility.
+However, saving a house that is in arrears is generally very expensive, and few people are equipped to resume the financial responsibility.
 Individuals who are behind on their home have not paid the mortgage in a year.
 In order to save their house, they would have to start making their regular monthly mortgage payments, and in addition, they have to make a Trustee payment each month.
 Many do not reach the five-year discharge anniversary, but some do.
 You can improve your chances by planning well in advance with the assistance of a qualified lawyer.

 Also, beware that the unprotected equity in your house will dictate how much you have to pay to unsecured creditors.
 As you can see, it can get complicated fast, so if you plan to file for Chapter 13, you should do so with the assistance of counsel.